hannah collins, cello

 Solo and chamber music performances have taken Hannah to festivals such as the Aldeburgh Festival, Musique de Chambre à Giverny, Orford Centre d'arts, and Kneisel Hall.
 She is a member of the Boston-based, self-conducted chamber orchestra A Far Cry, and has recently performed with The Knights, Bach Aria Soloists, and Grossman Ensemble.
 Praised for her “incisive, vibrant continuo” playing (S. Florida Classical Review), Hannah also appears regularly as a Baroque cellist with the Sebastians, TENET, and Trinity Baroque Orchestra.

 Hannah earned a B.S. in biomedical engineering from Yale and holds degrees in music from the Yale School of Music, the Royal Conservatory of The Hague, and City University of New York.
-She is an alumna of Ensemble Connect, a fellowship program of Carnegie Hall, The Juilliard School, and Weill Music Institute, and is currently Associate Professor of Cello at the University of Kansas School of Music.
+She is an alumna of Ensemble Connect, a collaborative program of Carnegie Hall, The Juilliard School, and the Weill Music Institute and has held faculty positions at the University of Kansas and University of Chicago.
+She is the executive director of the Longwood Symphony, the orchestra of Boston’s healthcare community, which is devoted to promoting the role of the arts in individual and community health.